Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Conservative variable reconstruction with Rank-1 Entropy-Wave Correction

 \subsection{Conservative variable reconstruction with rank-1 correction (WA-CR)}

 In smooth regions ($\Omega_d \leq 0.01$), WA-CR avoids the full eigenvector projections and proceeds in two sub-steps.

 \paragraph{Step~1: Direction-dependent conservative variable reconstruction.} All five conservative variables are reconstructed directly in physical space, without eigenvector projection.
-The upwind bias $\eta_a^*$ is applied to the density, energy, and \emph{normal} momentum; the \emph{tangential} momentum use the central blend $\eta_a=0.5$:
+The upwind bias $\eta_a^*$ is applied to the density, energy, and \emph{normal} momentum; the \emph{tangential} momentum components use the central blend $\eta=0.5$:

-This direction-dependent biasing mirrors the wave-appropriate dissipation pattern of the full characteristic path: normal momentum behaves like an acoustic variable (requiring upwinding), while tangential momentum behaves like a shear variable (suffices to central differencing).
+\begin{remark} \normalfont In Eqs.~(35a)--(35c), the optimized bias $\eta_a^*$ is applied to $\rho$, $\rho u_n$, and $\rho E$.
+This is the general conservative-variable form used for cases with shocks.
+For shock-free cases, such as the Taylor--Green vortex calculations, this additional conservative-variable dissipation is not necessary; the optimized bias is applied only to the direction-normal momentum component, namely $\rho u$, $\rho v$, or $\rho w$ depending on the sweep direction.
+This distinction avoids assuming an exact equivalence between a normal-momentum-only correction and the full characteristic acoustic bias in discontinuous flows.
+For strong shock problems, the additional conservative-variable dissipation in $\rho$ and $\rho E$ is retained because insufficient dissipation across the shock can lead to shock instabilities such as the carbuncle phenomenon. \end{remark} This direction-dependent biasing mirrors the wave-appropriate dissipation pattern of the full characteristic path: normal momentum behaves like an acoustic variable (requiring upwinding), while tangential momentum behaves like a shear variable (suffices to central differencing).
 No eigenvector projection is required.
 Denote the resulting interface states $\mathbf{U}^{L,\mathrm{c}}_{i+1/2}$ and $\mathbf{U}^{R,\mathrm{c}}_{i+1/2}$ (superscript ``c'' for \emph{conservative}). \paragraph{Step~2: Rank-1 entropy wave correction.} The conservative variable reconstruction of Step~1 carries no guarantee that the entropy wave $C_2$ is oscillation-free near a contact discontinuity.
 The following procedure corrects this at minimal cost.

 \emph{Entropy stencil.} Using only the entropy left eigenvector $\mathbf{l}_2$, project the six stencil cells onto the entropy wave:

 \emph{Limited interface value.} Apply the MP5 limiter to the scalar stencil $\{C_{2,j}\}$: